Toxicoscordion venenosum: Toxicity

 Toxicoscordion venenosum has a well-deserved poisonous reputation.
 The main toxic alkaloid contained in the plants is zygacine, but other esters of zygadenine develop in the plant as the seed pods ripen.
 While they are not easily confused with other species while in bloom they can easily be mistaken for edible bulbs like those of the camas lily in the Pacific Northwest once the leaves and flowering stems have faded.
 As few as two bulbs are sufficient to kill a fully-grown human, with the poisons not degraded by cooking.
 The toxins also remain stable when dried and stored, with bulbs remaining toxic for two decades after collection.
 The seeds and the bulbs are the most toxic parts of the plants.
 A survivor of poisoning said of the experience, "My mouth got tingly, and later the sensation moved down my throat."

 Human poisonings are rare.
 Symptoms of poisoning are numerous.
 The first symptom is watering of the mouth followed by numbness of the lips and mouth.
 Other possible gastric symptoms include thirst, nausea, stomach pain, vomiting, and diarrhea.
 Circulatory, nervous, and muscular symptoms may include a headache, muscular weakness, confusion, slow and/or irregular heartbeat, low blood pressure, below normal temperature, difficulty breathing, convulsions, or coma.
 In severe cases, the coma can lead to death.
 The onset of symptoms ranges from one to eight hours after consumption.
-A number of edible bulb species have been mistaken for meadow death camas including blue camas, wild onions, and mariposa lily.
+Meadow death camas has been mistaken for a number of edible bulb species including blue camas, wild onions, and mariposa lily.

 The plant is also deadly to livestock, with sheep being most commonly poisoned.
 However, pigs are reported to vomit the plant and avoid being fatally poisoned.
 The lethal dose of green plant material is between 0.6% and 6.0% of an animal's body weight.
 In experiments with sheep it was among the most poisonous of members of its genus with just 0.4% of green material by body weight causing symptoms, close to the 0.2% of Toxicoscordion nuttallii.
 And material from T. venenosum var. gramineum was almost as equally fatal at just 0.6% compared with 0.5% for T. nuttallii.
 As a plant develops towards flowering the levels of zygacine decrease in the plant.
 The plants tend to have higher levels of poison in dry locations and in years with less rainfall.